andymatsuura/ev-across-america/README.md

 ## Data Engineering

 ## Summary and Instructions
-We wanted to integrate the data pulled from online resources into a database so the users viewing this analysis can not only see the possibilities of driving an electric vehicle across the US, but can also effectively make a fact driven decision on which Electric Vehicle they can purchase based on budget and over-all needs.
+We wanted to integrate the data pulled from online resources into a database so the users viewing this analysis can not only see the possibilities of driving an electric vehicle across the US, but can also effectively make a fact driven decision on which Electric Vehicle they can purchase based on budget and overall needs.

 ## ETL Process
 The initial phases of the ETL process included the utilization of Pandas to create Dataframes that we could transform before loading it into our SQL Database.
 Most notably, we snake_cased all of the csv files to avoid errors while loading them into SQL and executed formulas with numpy to convert data from metric to imperial units.

 ## Choice of storing data
 Provided the given csv files were all structured and could follow ACID requirements, a PostgreSQL database suited best for storage neccessities.
 Inititialized in pgAdmin 4, the Database named "EV_Database" was created and connected via VS Code.
 From there, an assortment of tables were created in the schema.sql file including car_data, station_data, ev_sales, and us_ev_stations.
 Utilizing the copy method, the transformed csv files that underwent an ETL process were successfully imported into our database.
-This entity relationship diagram shows the relationships and contents of the tables in our database.
+This entity relationship diagram shows the contents of our database.

 ![image](https://github.com/andymatsuura/ev-across-america/assets/150174589/7a61e39e-040d-4a28-9da4-ca6dceea911d)